2 Chronicles 9

 2 Chronicles 9:9-12The Gifts of the Queen and the Gold of Ophir

-9And she gave the king an hundred and twenty talents of gold, and of spices great abundance, and precious stones: neither was there any such spice as the queen of Sheba gave to king Solomon.
+9And she gave the king an hundred and twenty talents of gold, and of spices great abundance, and precious stones: neither was there any such spice as the queen of Sheba gave king Solomon.
 10And the servants also of Huram, and the servants of Solomon, which brought gold from Ophir, brought algum trees and precious stones.
-11And the king made of the algum trees terraces to the house of the Lord, and to the king's palace, and harps and psalteries for singers: and there were none such seen in the land of Judah.
+11And the king made of the algum trees terraces to the house of the LORD, and to the king’s palace, and harps and psalteries for singers: and there were none such seen before in the land of Judah.
 12And king Solomon gave to the queen of Sheba all her desire, whatsoever she asked, beside that which she had brought unto the king.
 So she turned, and went away to her own land, she and her servants.

 While the Queen is still present, merchants arrive from Ophir with gold brought by the servants of Huram (the king of Tyre).
 Ophir was a place of great wealth, far away, and the gold from there was particularly prized.
 The text emphasizes that Solomon's wealth does not come from conquest or theft, but from trade, from the favor of other nations, from the earth itself.
 His kingdom is blessed.